Cody-no/ModMail/README.md

 - `!aclosemany <group name> [reason]` — Closes the tickets while anonymising the moderator in the internal log entry.
 - `!clostmany <group name> <language> [reason]` (alias `!closetmany`) and `!aclosetmany <group name> <language> [reason]` — Close every tagged ticket after translating the reason for users, with the anonymous version keeping moderator details private.
 When you finish working with a group, the closing commands automatically delete the temporary forum tag once every ticket has been removed.

-- `!replyt`+`!areplyt` reply to the ticket with a translated version of your message.
-You have to include the language you wish to translate to in the command.
-The original message is sent in the case that the translation sounds off and the receiver wants to self verify

-- `!closet` close the ticket with a translated version of your message.
-Same as replyt/areplyt

 Once you have the bot running, the `!help` command will show you a list of all the available commands and their sub-commands.